-- Reported directly to three attorneys with large scale duties that encompassed complex preparations.
+- Report directly to three attorneys with large scale duties that encompassed complex preparations.

-- Prepared content specific files for pending cases in a timely manner.
+- Prepare content specific files for pending cases in a timely manner.

-- Maintained ongoing communication with attorneys and clients, resulting in smooth business transactions and experiences.
+- Maintain communication with attorneys and clients, resulting in smooth business transactions and experiences.

-- Conserved utmost discretion when dealing with sensitive case topics.
+- Exercise utmost discretion when dealing with sensitive case topics.

 - Delivered exceptional administrative support to two attorneys on a daily basis.